Skip To Main Content text.skipToNavigation

 How to choose the right comfort grade

 While mattress type refers to filling, comfort grade refers to how firm the mattress is.
 This usually ranges from soft to very firm.
 Each type of mattress is usually available in a range of comfort grades to be tailored to your needs.
-For example, you could opt for memory foam mattress in a soft or a firm comfort grade.
+For example, you could opt for a memory foam mattress in a soft or firm comfort grade.

 While comfort grades are often based on personal preference, your sleeping position, weight and health conditions may make you more suited to certain comfort grades than others.
-In this guide we recommend the best mattress type and comfort grade for each of those factors.
+In this guide, we recommend the best mattress type and comfort grade for each of those factors.

 Comfort grade Sleeping position Body type